CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 stats and update accordingly.
 In order to achieve this, we can use REST API to send and retrieve information to the server.
 ### QA
-Have a member of the QA team manually select a class and check if the status changes and the selection was registered.
-If registered, the test is successful, if not an error message displayed to the developers.
-Another test conducted by purposely enlisting into a class that’s full (shown by the amount of people who have already selected the class on the app).
-Test is successful if an error is returned, listing that there are no available seats.
-Test fails if user is allowed to select class and it registers.
+A member of the QA team manually select a class and check if the status changes and the selection was registered.
+We will than remove ourselves after to make sure it updates as well.
+Another test will be conducted by purposely enlisting into a class that’s full (shown by the amount of people who have already selected the class on the app).

+Success:
+* The total amount of seats taken changes after class is chosen
+* Error message shown for having no seats available

+Fail:
+* Updates not shown after joining/unadding classes
+* No Error shown for a full class with no available seats

 ## Viewable Blocked Schedule
 ### Functionality